zenml-io/zenml-plugins/model_control_plane/README.md

 Before the Model Control Plane, connecting these pipelines and consolidating everything was a challenge.
 Imagine extracting a trained model artifact from the training pipeline and smoothly integrating it into the predictions pipeline.
 Previously, this involved complex ID references, leading to constant config updates, or blindly relying on the latest training run.
 But what if that run didn't meet the necessary performance standards?
 Using a subpar model for predictions was out of the question, especially for vital applications!

 Enter the Model Control Plane.
-This feature empowers you to effortlessly group pipelines, artifacts, and crucial business data into a unified entity: a Model.
+This feature empowers you to effortlessly group pipelines, artifacts, and crucial business data into a unified entity: a `Model`.
 A Model captures lineage information and more.
-Within a Model, different Model Versions can be staged.
-For example, you can rely on your predictions at a specific stage, like Production, and decide whether the Model Version should be promoted based on your business rules during training.
+Within a Model, different `Model Versions` can be staged.
+For example, you can rely on your predictions at a specific stage, like `Production``, and decide whether the Model Version should be promoted based on your business rules during training.
 Plus, accessing data from other Models and their Versions is just as simple, enhancing the system's adaptability.

 ## Example Scenario